Warmest US Winter On Record - UrduPoint

 Warmest US Winter On Record

-The average temperature in the lower 48 US states from December 2023 to February 2024 was 37.6 degrees Fahrenheit (3.1 Celsius), the National Oceanic and Atmospheric Administration said, the highest in a record that goes back to the late 1800s.
+The average temperature in the so-called lower 48 US states from December 2023 to February 2024 was 37.6 degrees Fahrenheit (3.1 Celsius), the National Oceanic and Atmospheric Administration said, the highest in a record that goes back to the 1890s.

-It was 5.4F (3.0C) above the 20th century average for the world's second biggest greenhouse gas emitter behind China.
+It was 5.4F (3.0C) above the 20th-century average for the world's second biggest greenhouse gas emitter behind China.
+The second-warmest winter came in 2016, which averaged 36.8F, while the coldest on record came in 1979, a frigid 26.6F.

 Eight states across the Upper Midwest, Great Lakes and Northeast saw their warmest winters on record, boosted in part by the El Nino weather pattern.